hitrzajc/mpd-autoupdate-queue/README.md

 # mpd-autoupdate-queue

-scans for music that is not in main queue and adds it. if you want to exclude folder go to data.h
+Scans for music that is not in main queue and adds song to it.
+If you want to exclude first level folders go to data.h.

+Change data.h.example to data.h and edit its content.
+Then run update.sh